-The Statement of Net Position presents information on all the City's assets and liabilities, including long-term debt and capital assets in the governmental funds.
-The difference between assets and liabilities is reported as net position.
+The Statement of Net Position presents information on all the City's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, including long-term debt and capital assets in the governmental funds.
+The difference between assets, deferred outflows of resources, liabilities, and deferred inflows of resources is reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.